OpenID Connect

 Automatic Login

-In case you are integrating the DPS in a legacy app with its own SSO, when a user needs to enter the DPS application without performing an explicit login, you can redirect it to a special URL which triggers the authentication flow.
+In case you are integrating the DPS in a legacy app with its own SSO, when a user needs to enter the DPS application without performing an explicit login, you can redirect them to a special URL that triggers the authentication flow.

 https://acme.servitly-sandbox.com/open-id-start-flow